PHIL 4920 Santas

-- eBooks—the box on the left hand side of the page has links to eBooks by Netbook, ebrary, and Safari.
+- eBooks—the box on the left hand side of the page has links to eBooks by EBSCOhost, ebrary, Oxford and etc.

 - WorldCat Catalog—searches multiple library catalogs from around the world to locate records for books, websites and internet resources, manuscripts, maps, computer programs, musical scores, films and slides, newspapers, journals and magazines, and sound recordings.
 You can also narrow a WorldCat search to locate just those items available at Odum Library.